Viking History: Insight into the Age of Phantom Travellers

 Viking History: The Vikings Caused the Spread of the House Mouse

 The Vikings would have been ideal travelling companions for the mice because the mice would have hidden in the food supply the Vikings needed to conquer new areas.
-Viking architecture would have also been conductive to mice because they would have burrowed into the walls.
+Viking architecture would have also been conducive to mice because they would have burrowed into the walls.
 Researchers looked at mouse DNA and made a family tree: The House Mice.

 Viking History: The Norse Viking Settlers in Ancient Greenland